amaad-michael/michaeltatum.xyz/content/about.md

 draft: false
 ---

 * I am a Linux and cybersecurity engineer based in the Austin metro area.
-* I run servers with RHEL-based distributions.
+* I manage servers from both the Debian and RHEL families of distributions.
 * I audit security with Kali and BlackArch.
-* I focus on cloud infrastructure, systems automation, and server hardening.
+* I focus on cloud platforms, automation, and infrastructure-as-code.
-* I use Debian and its derivatives in various tool use-cases.
 * I **[write](https://www.putorius.net/author/mtatum)** technical papers and documentation.
-* I administer systems at scale with Ansible and SaltStack.
+* I administer varied systems at scale with Ansible and SaltStack.
 * I assemble powerful and efficient **[hardware builds](https://www.facebook.com/marketplace/profile/100009407774967/)**.

 Consider joining me on my **[free newsletter](https://amaadmichael.substack.com/welcome/)**.